 There are a lot more expenses to moving your home than just the physical moving part.

-The good news, is that means there is also a lot more chances to save money on the cost of moving.
+The good news is that means there are also a lot more chances to save money on the cost of moving.

 Summarized from our more in-depth article 42 Ways To Save On Your Next Move, here are the top 5 ways to save money on your move